vivian-cheung-lab/nanopore_mods/README.md

 ### Initial basecalling

-Bases were initially called using Guppy, on a GPU-equipped cluster.
+Bases were initially called using Guppy, on a GPU-equipped cluster, using the script in `workflow/scrips/run_guppy_batch.sh`.

 ### Snakemake